delpinor/fiubak-api/README.md

 1\) Set `HEROKU_TOKEN` environment var with your heroku token.

 2\) Run `./scripts/build-image.sh` to create the binary and then `./scripts/deploy.sh` to update heroku runtime.

+# Acceptance Test

+During development, when a developer works on his cucumber create an in-process instance of the application, so it is enough to run cucumber, nothing else is needed.